canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 **It is from within this `hello` directory where we will invoke all subsequent commands.**

-Now initiate a simple template for your snap:
+Get started by initialising your snap:

 ```bash
 snapcraft init